 - Weight loss with blood vomiting, the passing of black stool

 - Experience of abnormal voice change due to damage to the vocal cord may also indicate growth of tumor in the esophagus.

 What are the treatments for Esophageal Cancer?

 Treatment of cancer is individualized to the condition of the patient.
 However, the recommended treatments are as follows:

-Surgery may involve removal of entire esophagus or esophagectomy.
-If a patient is not in a position to a removal of the whole esophagus, an esophageal stent may be placed across the tumor block to allow eating.
+- Surgery may involve removal of entire esophagus or esophagectomy.
+If a patient is not in a position to a removal of the whole esophagus, an esophageal stent may be placed across the tumour block to allow eating.

 - Chemotherapy and radiation therapy may be administered before and after the surgery.